-Quite off topic, but relevant at the same time, Shane recently took an assignment, working with Baptist World Aid, to photograph the wonderful work they’re doing in Kenya and Uganda.
+Quite off-topic, but relevant at the same time, Shane recently took an assignment, working with Baptist World Aid, to photograph the wonderful work they’re doing in Kenya and Uganda.

-We all know that the eye is the most valuable asset for a colourist, that and a sharp sense of humour and ability to hold their bladder for 16hr blocks when deadlines are looming.
+We all know that the eye is the most valuable asset for a colourist, and a sharp sense of humour and the ability to hold their bladder for 16hr blocks when deadlines are looming.
 The concept of health and safety is often tricky to negotiate in the post production industry, with conditions, such as CVS (Computer Vision Syndrome) lurking in the back of our minds.
 CVS affects 64% to 90% of all office workers.
 While it does not cause permanent eye damage, it is an unpleasant side effect of too much screen time.
 (Check out this facebook group for fitness in post.)

 All that is to say… Shane needed some sunshine.
 Combining his love of light, imagery and helping those in need, this was the perfect opportunity.